paritytech/polkadot-sdk/cumulus/polkadot-omni-node/README.md

 export PATH="$PATH:`pwd`"
 ```

-Example compile + install via `cargo`:
+Compile & install via `cargo`:

 ```bash
 # Assuming ~/.cargo/bin is on the PATH
 cargo install polkadot-omni-node
 ```

-## High-level usage
+## Usage

-A basic Omni Node run example can start from a runtime which implements the [sp_genesis_builder::GenesisBuilder](https://docs.rs/sp-genesis-builder/latest/sp_genesis_builder/trait.GenesisBuilder.html).
+A basic example for an Omni Node run starts from a runtime which implements the [sp_genesis_builder::GenesisBuilder](https://docs.rs/sp-genesis-builder/latest/sp_genesis_builder/trait.GenesisBuilder.html).
 The interface mandates the runtime to expose a [named-preset](https://docs.rs/staging-chain-spec-builder/6.0.0/staging_chain_spec_builder/#generate-chain-spec-using-runtime-provided-genesis-config-preset).

 ### Install chain-spec-builder

-**Note**: due to a name conflict with a crate that already exists on [crates.io](https://crates.io) the  `chain-spec-builder`
+**Note**: `chain-spec-builder` binary is published on [crates.io](https://crates.io) under
-binary is published under [staging-chain-spec-builder](https://crates.io/crates/staging-chain-spec-builder).
-Install it with
+[staging-chain-spec-builder](https://crates.io/crates/staging-chain-spec-builder) due to a name conflict.
-`cargo` like bellow :
+Install it with `cargo` like bellow :

 ```bash
 cargo install staging-chain-spec-builder